-On February 1, 2003, NASA's space shuttle Columbia broke apart during its descent from orbit following a 16-day science mission.
-CRS Report RS21408 discusses the Columbia tragedy.
-CRS Report RS21411 provides data on space shuttle funding FY1992-2002.
+The Columbia Accident Investigation Board continues to investigate the February 1, 2003, disintegration of NASA's space shuttle Columbia as it returned to Earth following a 16-day science mission.
+CRS Report RS21408 discusses the Columbia tragedy and the investigation.
 The shuttle fleet is grounded until the cause of the accident is determined.
 Until the cause is known, assessing the ramifications of the tragedy on the space shuttle program, and on the space program as a whole, is difficult.